ersilia-os/eos-python-package/README.md

 Template repository for an Ersilia Python package.

 This package provides a foundation for developing and distributing Python tools within the Ersilia ecosystem.
 It is designed to help researchers and developers quickly set up, share, and maintain reproducible code for AI/ML models, particularly in the context of antimicrobial drug discovery.
-The motivation behind this package is to streamline collaboration, ensure best practices, and accelerate scientific progress by making robust, well-documented Python packages easily accessible to the community.
+If you are developing a package, use this paragraph as placeholder for an introduction about the package.

 ## Installation